-Outwater's extensive guest conducting schedule this season includes debuts with the Orchestra of St. Luke's at Carnegie Hall, the Nagoya Philharmonic, and the Lyric Opera of Chicago, along with many return engagements including the Chicago Symphony Orchestra and San Francisco Symphony.
+Outwater's extensive guest conducting schedule this season includes debuts with the Orchestra of St. Luke's at Carnegie Hall, the Nagoya Philharmonic Orchestra, and the Lyric Opera of Chicago, along with many return engagements including the Chicago Symphony Orchestra and San Francisco Symphony.
 His commitment to music education and young musicians also continues with returns to the New World Symphony, the Civic Orchestra of Chicago with Yo-Yo Ma, and a residence at the San Francisco Conservatory.

 With the San Francisco Symphony, Outwater served as Director of Summer Concerts (2014-2017), Resident Conductor (2001-2006), and Wattis Foundation Music Director of the SFS Youth Orchestra (2001-2005).
 Highlights of his work there include collaborations with artists such as Michael Tilson Thomas, Kurt Masur, and Yo-Yo Ma in subscription appearances, and conducting and curating programs in SoundBox, the Symphony's innovative new performance space.

 A native of Santa Monica, California, Edwin Outwater graduated cum laude in English literature from Harvard University.
 He received his master's in conducting from UC Santa Barbara, where he studied with Heiichiro Ohyama and Paul Polivnick, besides studying music theory and composition with John Stewart, Joel Feigin, and Leonard Stein.